Kum & Go: Background

+History

 In 1988, Krause Gentle moved the company's corporate headquarters to West Des Moines.
 Kum & Go went through a period of rapid expansion in the late 1990s and early 2000s.
 In addition to building new stores, Krause Gentle acquired unwanted stores from chains such as 7-Eleven, QuikTrip, and Git 'n' Go and converted them to Kum & Go stores.

-In 2007 and 2008 Kum & Go auctioned off more than 40 of its smaller stores in order to focus on building larger stores ranging in size from 3,600 to 5000 sqft.
-In 2010 the company announced a major expansion of 100 stores throughout the Midwest and included Kansas for the first time.
-It was announced in June, 2011, that Kum & Go had reached agreement to sell twenty-two stores, again mostly in smaller rural communities, to rival Casey's General Stores.
-According to Kum & Go CEO Kyle J. Krause, the sale allowed for reinvestment other stores and helped drive long-term growth.
+In 2007 and 2008, Kum & Go sold more than 40 of its smaller stores in order to focus on building larger stores ranging in size from 3,600 to 5000 sqft.
+In 2010, the company announced a major expansion of 100 stores throughout the Midwest and included Kansas for the first time.

+It was announced in June 2011 that Kum & Go had reached agreement to sell twenty-two stores, again mostly in smaller rural communities, to rival Casey's General Stores.
+According to Kum & Go CEO Kyle J. Krause, the sale allowed for reinvestment in other stores and helped drive long-term growth.

 On June 1, 2018, Kum & Go named fourth-generation family member Tanner Krause as president, with his father, CEO and President Kyle Krause, becoming chairman and CEO.

-In 2018, Kum & Go moved its headquarters to the Renzo Piano-designed Krause Gateway Center in downtown Des Moines, Iowa.

-In 2019, Kum & Go ranked 178th on Forbes magazine's list of the largest private companies in the United States, ranking second to Hy-Vee among companies based in Iowa.
+In 2018, Kum & Go moved its headquarters to the Renzo Piano-designed Krause Gateway Center in downtown Des Moines.
+In the following year, the company was ranked 178th on Forbes magazine's list of the largest private companies in the United States, ranking second to Hy-Vee among companies based in Iowa.